 In rare instances, a contact may misinterpret a question or command and respond with a value that doesn't match the response rules you've created.
-To redirect responses, you may create a connection from the "other" category to an action step that reiterates the correct response format and then create a connection back to the initial split step:
+To redirect responses, you may create a connection from the "Other" category to a node that reiterates the correct response format and then create a connection back to the initial node:

 Make sure your content is appropriate to your target audience.
 This can be accomplished by: